asdqwe02/Case-Study-Ama/README.md

 - Can migrate from `Extenject` DI framework if needed to make it easier for when other people who don't know about `Extenject` to work on the project in the future.
 Instead of `Extenject` should use ScriptableObject architecture and design patterns to modularize the game logic.
 - Imrpove the VFX when hitting a note and missing a note, make the visual effect look more vibrant and snappy
 - Replace current note hit SFX with different SFX for each note type.
-- Update the character visual to use animation instead of just changing sprite when hitting a note and missing a note.
+- Update the character visual to use animation state instead of just changing sprite when hitting a note and missing a note.
 - Refactor the game loop logic to make it more efficient and reduce tight coupling.